2021 FINA World Swimming Championships (25 m) – Women's 4 × 200 metre freestyle relay

 The Women's 4 × 200 metre freestyle relay competition of the 2021 FINA World Swimming Championships (25 m) was held on 20 December 2021.

+Background

+Summer McIntosh, a member of the Canadian national team, achieved her inaugural international gold medal shortly after participating in the 2020 Tokyo Olympics.

 Records

 Prior to the competition, the existing world and championship records were as follows.